-The new digital marketing business created last year by Qantas Loyalty, which is known as Red Planet, has already signed up 15 corporate clients including Avis, NAB, Bankwest, Hilton, Athlete’s Foot, Super Retail Group, American Express and Dymocks to provide it with media, analytics and research services.
+The new digital marketing business created last year by Qantas Loyalty, which is known as Red Planet, has already signed up 15 corporate clients including Avis, NAB, Bankwest, Hilton, Athlete’s Foot, Super Retail Group, American Express, and Dymocks to provide it with media, analytics, and research services.

 Now it is poised to assemble the 100,000-strong research panel to be available exclusively for the clients of Red Planet to help it target consumers for their businesses.
 The panel will be drawn from the airline’s 10.6 million Frequent Flyer members.
 The 100,000 strong panel will be divided according to specific industries or other client preferences, with 100,000 new members added to the Frequent Flyer program so far in 2015.

-“You can imagine the benefits that (the new panel) will bring to our client base where they are actually trying to get deep insight into consumers and consumer preferences,’’ Qantas Loyalty chief executive Lesley Grant told The Australian ahead of the airline’s annual strategy day this week.
+“You can imagine the benefits that (the new panel) will bring to our client base where they are actually trying to get a deep insight into consumers and consumer preferences,’’ Qantas Loyalty chief executive Lesley Grant told The Australian ahead of the airline’s annual strategy day this week.